madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 One of the problems that I saw in how we were doing research, that frustrated me, is that when we do research with personal data -- like genomes -- the original data holders are nearly universal gatekeepers.
-That be a study that collected the data, or a corporation that has devices, or websites that just scraping data about you.
+That can be a study that collected the data, or a corporation that has devices, or websites that are just scraping data about you.

 <img style="float:right; max-width: 400px; width:50%; margin-left: 10px;" src="{{site.baseurl}}/images/mydata2018-slide-17.png">